autoSteve/ha-solcast-solar/README.md

 >
 > When automated dampening is enabled it will not be possible to set dampening factors by service action, nor manually in the integration options, nor by writing the `solcast-dampening.json` file.
 >
-> (If the file write method is attempted then the file content will be immediately overwritten with the current automated dampening factors.
-Further, if that file is locked then this will cause an exception, which is not an integration issue.)
+> (If the dampening file write method is attempted then the new file content will be ignored, and later overwritten with updated automated dampening factors when they are modelled.)

 #### Automated dampening